 Engine Power & Fuel Economy

-The Mazda3’s 2.5-liter DOHC four-cylinder engine produces 186 horsepower and 186 pound-feet of torque, which helps it stand out in its class.
-In contrast, the Civic (158 hp and 138 lb.-ft. of torque), Corolla (132 hp and 128 lb.-ft. of torque), Elantra (147 hp and 132 pound-feet of torque), Forte (147 hp and 132 lb.-ft. of torque), and Impreza (152 hp and 145 lb.-ft. of torque) all fall behind with their base engines.
-There’s also an engine control system called Cylinder Deactivation on the Mazda’s Premium trim that can shut down half of the engine’s cylinders at appropriate cruising speeds to improve fuel efficiency.
-The Civic, Corolla, Elantra, Forte, and Impreza all lack this system.
+The 2020 Mazda3 Sedan’s 2.5-liter four-cylinder engine produces 186 horsepower and 186 lb.-ft. of torque, making it the most powerful vehicle in this comparison.
+The base engines of the Civic (158 hp and 138 lb.-ft. of torque), Corolla (139 hp and 126 lb.-ft. of torque), Elantra (147 hp and 132 lb.-ft. of torque), Forte (147 hp and 132 lb.-ft. of torque), Legacy (152 hp and 145 lb.-ft. of torque), and Sentra (149 hp and 146 lb.-ft. of torque) can’t quite compete with the 2020 Mazda3 Sedan’s output.
+What’s more, its 2.5-liter engine uses a special technology called cylinder deactivation for the Select and above trims.
+This functions by shutting down half of its cylinders at cruising speed to optimize fuel efficiency.
+Those same models lack any similar fuel-saving element with their respective engines.